hadley/adv-r/Computing-on-the-language.md

 ## Scoping issues

 While it certainly looks like our `subset2()` function works, whenever we're working with expressions instead of values, we need to test a little more carefully.
-For example, you might expect that the following uses of `subset2()` should all return the same value:
+For example, you might expect that the following uses of `subset2()` should all return the same value because each variable refers to the same value:

 ```R
 y <- 4